-Whole body cryotherapy can also help to improve the health of the skin.
-The icy cold temperatures boosts collagen production, a component that has a direct impact on the strength, beauty, and health of your skin, including the elasticity; collagen, for example, has a direct impact on wrinkles and skin vibrancy.
-Thus, when you step into a cryo sauna, it’s like you’re stepping into the proverbial fountain of youth.
+When you step into a cryo chamber, it’s like you’re stepping into the proverbial fountain of youth where you accelerate healing and feel great.
 When you come out, your skin will look tighter, younger, more youthful, and more radiant.
 It not only helps to improve the aesthetic appeal of your skin, but it also helps to combat a number of conditions that afflict the skin, such as eczema.

-In today’s world, we hear non-stop about how pharmaceutical drugs are the only way to strengthen our immune system; however, in reality, that couldn’t be further from the truth!
-Our natural immune systems are remarkable and they have the power to combat so much - especially when you support it with healthy, natural strategies.
-Cryotherapy is known to boost the immune system, as the subzero temperatures triggers the hypothalamus, the part of the brain that promotes the development of anti-inflammatory functions throughout the entire body, which in turn, promotes a stronger immune system.
+In today’s world, we hear non-stop about how pharmaceutical drugs and government agencies are the only way to strengthen our immune system; however, in reality, that couldn’t be further from the truth!
+Our natural immune systems are remarkable and they have the power to combat so much - especially when you support it with healthy, natural strategies without harmful toxins.

 Enhances muscle regeneration

-If you suffer from sore muscles, there’s no doubt that you’ve applied ice packs to the affected site in order to ease your discomfort.
-Super-cold temperatures help to improve the rate of muscle regeneration, so when you apply those temperatures to the entire body, it stands to reason that the muscles throughout your body will regenerate a whole lot faster.
+If you're into fitness and suffer from sore muscles, there’s no doubt that you’ve applied ice packs to the affected site in order to ease your discomfort.
+Super-icy temperatures help to improve the rate of muscle regeneration, so when you apply those temperatures to the entire body, it stands to reason that the muscles throughout your body will regenerate at a faster rate.

 Whether you suffer from anxiety and/or depression, or if all that is going on in the world has got you feeling down in the dumps, schedule an appointment for a session at a cry spa!
-Since those super-cold temperatures promote the production of endorphins, the feel-good hormones, you’ll notice a marked improvement in your mood.
+Since those extreme cold temperatures promote the production of endorphins, the feel-good hormones!
+You’ll notice a marked improvement in your mood.